FakhirAhmedKhan/Rock-Paper-Scissors/README.md

 This project is part of my journey to learn programming and improve my skills by building small and meaningful projects.

 ---

+bout Rock-Paper-Scissors
+Rock-Paper-Scissors is a classic hand game played between two players, and this project brings it to life in a simple digital format.
+I created this project as part of my programming learning journey to practice key coding concepts like:

+User input handling

+Conditional statements

+Random number generation

+Game logic design

+(Optional) Basic UI/UX

+This project is beginner-friendly and helps understand how small games work behind the scenes.
+Whether you're playing in the terminal or in a web browser, it’s a fun way to learn and improve coding skills.